xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 single-character names!), and the  labels  and RTS's all come out in the right places.

-It's  worth  noting  here  that  I  do  _NOT_  allow  for  nested procedures.
+It's  worth  noting  here  that  I  do  _not_  allow  for  nested procedures.
 In TINY, all procedures must  be  declared  at  the global level,  the  same  as  in  C.    There  has  been  quite a discussion about this point in  the  Computer  Language  Forum of